cherisa-bajracharya/Taylor-Swift-Modeling/README.md

 - Integrating music playback directly within the interface would greatly enhance user engagement.
-- Streamlit’s simplicity made development smooth and allowed fast iteration—useful for prototyping real-world applications.
+- Streamlit’s simplicity made development smooth and allowed fast iteration that was useful for prototyping real-world applications.
 - Two versions could be created:
   - **Fan-facing app:** focused on aesthetics, mood, color themes, and song exploration